makeabilitylab/physcomp/arduino/rgb-led-fade.md

 We are going to explore and implement two different RGB crossfade approaches.

 1. First, we will use `for` loops to step through dyadic combinations between red, green, and blue LED colors.
+This approach is based on a [now-expired gist](https://gist.github.com/jamesotron/766994) by the user `jamesotron`.
 2. Second, we will use the HSL color space to manipulate **hue**—what colloquially we refer to as *color*—and then convert this to the RGB color space for our `analogWrite` calls.
 This approach is cleaner and less convoluted but requires using a [separate library](https://github.com/ratkins/RGBConverter) for the HSL-to-RGB conversion.

 ### Crossfading in the RGB color space

 The [code](https://github.com/makeabilitylab/arduino/blob/master/Basics/analogWrite/CrossFadeRGB/CrossFadeRGB.ino) for crossfading an RGB LED is the most complex that we've covered thus far (and, if you don't have a coding background, it's OK if you don't fully understand it).
-For those in our engineering courses (like Ubiquitous Computing or Prototyping Interactive Systems), you should read and understand this code.
+For those in our engineering courses (like Ubiquitous Computing or Prototyping Interactive Systems), you are expected to read and understand this code.

-At a high level, the code works by **increasing** one LED color value (from `0` to `255`) while **decreasing** another (from `255` to `0`).
+At a high level, our crossfade method works by **increasing** one LED color value (from `0` to `255`) while **decreasing** another (from `255` to `0`).
 For example, the code begins by decreasing the red LED value while increasing the green LED value.
-When the red LED value reaches `0`, we begin decrementing the green LED value and begin incrementing the blue LED value, and so on.
+When the red LED value reaches `0`, we begin decrementing another LED (green in this case).
+Similarly, when the green LED value reaches `255`, we begin incrementing the blue LED, and so on.

-We have an array `int _rgbLedValues[3]` that stores our `{int red, int green, int blue}` values.
+More specifically, we have an array `int _rgbLedValues[3]` that stores our `{int red, int green, int blue}` values.
 We initialize the array to `{255, 0, 0}`—so `red=255`, `green=0`, and `blue=0`.
 So, our RGB LED will start red.

 {% highlight C %}
 int _rgbLedValues[] = {255, 0, 0}; // Red, Green, Blue